Alhammoud/gatsby-blog/src/pages/2019-03-07/index.md

 I recently came to the rude realisation that perhaps with the amount of abstraction in the common developer environment, it may be difficult to implement things from scratch, should a popular framework like React fall by the wayside.

 So dear reader, here's a simple task we're going to complete.
-While normally you'd use something like React and React-router to determine which tab should be open, we're going to be using nothing other than pure JavaScript, CSS and HTML.
+While normally you'd use something like React and React-router to determine which tab should be open, we're going to be using nothing other than pure JavaScript and HTML.

 Here's what we need to do: